MedyVI/MedyVI/README.md

-👨‍🍳 Cuisinier en reconversion

-  Salut, moi c'est Médy !
-Après des années à titiller les papilles en tant que cuisinier, j'ai décidé de suivre ma passion pour la technologie et de plonger dans le développement web.

-🌟 Ce que j'apprends :
+👨‍🍳 Chef Turned DeveloperHi,

+I'm Médy!
+After years of delighting taste buds as a chef, I decided to follow my passion for technology and dive into web development.

+🌟 What I'm Learning:

-  💻 Frontend : HTML, CSS, JavaScript, React
+ -> 💻 Frontend: HTML, CSS, JavaScript, React

-  🛠️ Backend (à venir) : Node.js, Express, MongoDB
+ -> 🛠️ Backend (coming soon): Node.js, Express, MongoDB

-  📡 Exploration : Python, MySQL, Java, Swift, PHP.
-Je suis constamment à la recherche de nouvelles compétences et technologies à maîtriser.
+📡 Exploration: Python, MySQL, Java, Swift, PHP.
+I'm constantly on the lookout for new skills and technologies to master.

-🌱 Ce que je cherche :

-  Des projets open source pour collaborer et apprendre.Des mentors et une communauté pour échanger et grandir ensemble.
+🌱 What I'm Looking For:

+Open source projects to collaborate and learn.Mentors and a community to exchange ideas and grow together.

-🚀 Objectifs :
+🚀 Goals:

-  Devenir un développeur full-stack capable de créer des applications web robustes et user-friendly, en utilisant les meilleures pratiques du développement.

-💡 Motivation :

-  Apporter une touche de créativité et de rigueur culinaire dans le monde du code.
-Toujours prêt pour de nouveaux défis !
+To become a full-stack developer capable of creating robust and user-friendly web applications, using best development practices.💡 Motivation:Bringing a touch of culinary creativity and precision to the world of coding.
+Always ready for new challenges!

-📫 Contactez-moi :
+📫 Contact Me:
   -> medy.boucherba@proton.me
   -> www.linkedin.com/in/médy-boucherba-000506304